kokoalberti/personalwebsite/content/articles/2019-02-07-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 ## Creating the tile images and KMZ

-Creating the tile images turned into a bit of a rabbit hole of GDAL commands, so in the end I decided it would be easier to make small Python script to automate the task and it would be re-usable in the future.
+Creating the individual tile images turned into a bit of a rabbit hole of GDAL commands, so in the end I decided it would be easier to make small Python script to automate the task and it would be re-usable in the future.
 The script is called <a href="https://github.com/kokoalberti/geocmd/blob/master/make-garmin-kmz/make-garmin-kmz.py">`make-garmin-kmz.py`</a> and it does the following:

 * Read the extent of each of the tiles from a supplied CSV grid file.
 * Check if it can parse the `xmin`, `xmax`, `ymin`, and `ymax` columns and that the resulting tile is actually a square.